HelmyBlub/chatSim/tasks.md

 Tasks:
 - resturcture citizen behavior to have some code i can use for every job
     - nextstep?:
-        - try use new code structure ideas for all
+        - clean up food gatherer to use new code
-        - get new code strucutre for "need home"
+        - clean up lumberjack to use new code
         - get new code structure for job wood market
-        - clean up lumberjack to use new code
 - think about automated tests?
     - i have struggle finding issues why my citizens behave in strange ways
         - test for starving need: